• About

 What came next was the most horrifying moment of my life!

 I suck up some water into the syringe and squirt it back out.
 Black.
 So much black.
 Black chunks were all I could see.
-Never ending black.
+Never-ending black.
 No matter how much I cleaned this thing the black never stopped coming out.
-So then I came to the startling realization that this whole bulb syringe was filled with mold!!!
+So then I came to the startling realization that this whole bulb syringe was filled with mold!
 It must have been growing in here for a long time.

 I stopped trying to clean it out and threw it straight into the trash!

 I felt so disgusted.
 So disturbed.
 So horrified.
 And so very guilty.
 I felt like the worst mom ever!
 Why had I not been cleaning this thing out?!
-I had been putting this mold and bacteria filled thing in my baby’s mouth.
+I had been putting this mold and bacteria-filled thing in my baby’s mouth.
 IN HER MOUTH!
 Oh, my goodness.

 I was freaking out.
 Tears in my eyes.

 I went into pure panic mode.
 So naturally, I went straight to Google.
 Turns out I was not alone.
 This had happened to many moms before me.
 And apparently Lily was in no immediate danger.
 And although that made me feel a little better, I still felt awful.
 I needed to make sure she was okay.
-So I immediately went online and ordered her some probiotics!
+So I immediately went online and ordered her some probiotics.
 I ordered one that said it killed mold toxins.
-Ya know, just to be on the safe side.As much as that moment made me feel terrible and I truly wish I could’ve avoided it, it taught me a great lesson in motherhood.
+Ya know, just to be on the safe side.
+As much as that moment made me feel terrible and I truly wish I could’ve avoided it, it taught me a great lesson in motherhood.

 I am not a perfect mother, nor will I ever be.

 This is probably just the first of many mistakes I will make throughout her life.
 The best thing I can do, and that all us mothers can do, is just to never stop trying.
 It’s the thought that counts!
-The import thing is that you’re doing your best.
+The important thing is that you’re doing your best.
 Not that everything you do is the best.
 Forgive yourself for making mistakes.
 And cut yourself some slack!

 Perfection is an impossible standard.